valentinopintar/SDM-with-R/README.md

 ## sampleExtract
-Preprocessing occurrences points data for Species distribution modelling in R programming language
+Extract value from raster and Preprocessing occurrences points data for Species distribution modelling in R programming language

 ### Installation